5 Ingenious New Ways to Use a Cast Iron Pan

 Like the skillet cookie, preheat the cast iron pan over low heat and then add your rolls and continue to bake or transfer to the oven.
 They require a bit of patience, but we promise you will not regret it—plus, your kitchen will smell fabulous in the meantime.
 Get your morning off to a sweet start and prepare these fluffy, delicious skillet-baked cinnamon rolls right away!

 Would you try one of these one-skillet recipes?
 What unexpected dishes do you prepare in a frying pan?
-Tell us in the comments or share your recipe at email@example.com for everybody to enjoy!
+Tell us in the comments or upload your personal recipe to our app for everyone to enjoy!

 Published on May 19, 2018